 After all, rule that permitted a cost-free exit from bankruptcy when caught gaming the system would not promote honest disclosure.
 There is a reason that my questionnaire for the client says, at the top of the page about assets: List it or Lose it.

-The bankruptcy attorney’s mission is to convey that sense of irrevocability to the client before the case is filed so that the entire story comes out in advance.
+The bankruptcy attorney’s mission is to convey that sense of irrevocability to the client before the chapter 7 bankruptcy is filed so that the entire story comes out in advance.
 If you, as the attorney, have a full deck of cards, you may advise that the client not file bankruptcy, or at least, not now.
 You may suggest Chapter 13, where the right to dismiss the case is absolute (unless you are in the 9th Circuit.)

 My anthem to bankruptcy lawyers is to spend time, face to face with the client, explaining and exploring.
 Listen carefully for clues about assets and situations; ask open ended questions, then go over the draft schedules carefully before signing.
 Once the case is filed, your options decrease.